How to reduce your body's toxic load

 Some paints contain heavy metals, formaldehyde and volatile organic compounds (VOC) that release toxic emissions If you can, buy either low-VOC faint or even VOC-free paint and remember to open windows and doors when decorating.

-• Adapted from article published in Breathe magazine, p16-17, Issue 9
+• Adapted from article written by Juliana, published in Breathe magazine, p16-17, Issue 9